ifajul89/bistro-bliss/README.md

 ### Five features of my project

+- This project is Restaurant Management Website.
+Users can know about us, read blogs, order foods and much more stuffs with it.

-- My web page is built with React Router DOM.
+- This web page is built with React Router DOM.
 That is why it is possible to navigate multiple routes on a single page on my website without any reload.

-- I used the Tailwind CSS framework instead of vanilla CSS for my web page.
-As a result I have been able to give many attractive designs to my web page.
-And  I have made my website responsive for all types of devices, so my website will look good on all devices.

-- My project is Restaurant Management Website.
-We provide all quality foods for events, birthday, party or individual order.
+- For all side effects Tanstack Query / React Query has been used, that made error handling, fetching and pending data load much easier.

 - React Helmet has been used to make the head and title dynamic.